Alexander-Barth/ROMS.jl/docs/src/index.md

 * For ECMWF data, you need the pacakge `ecmwf-api-client-python` (optional).
 Follow the [installation instructions](https://software.ecmwf.int/wiki/display/WEBAPI/Access+ECMWF+Public+Datasets) (including the ECMWF key).
 For questions related to ECMWF data access please also consult [this document](https://www.ecmwf.int/en/forecasts/access-forecasts/ecmwf-web-api).
-* Note that the ECMWF key is different from your password
+* Note that the ECMWF key is different from your ECMWF password.

 ### Check your environment